open-component-model/ocm/docs/pluginreference/plugin_descriptor.md

   combination of artifact type and optional mime type (describing the actually used blob format).

+- **<code>actions</code>** *[]ActionDescriptor*

+  The list of supported actions.
+Actions are defined by the used OCM library to externalize element or element type related tasks, which require dedicated environment specific actions.
+  For example, the creation of OCI repositories before an artifact upload.

 #### Access Method Descriptor

 An access method descriptor describes a dedicated supported access method.